INTRODUCTION

 I shift my focus now to the moment of encounter between dogs, their White female owners and Black men.
 Indeed, upper-class dog ownership seems to reproduce, to some extent, White gender and heteronormativity.
 When Mila suggests that dogs fulfil a desire to ‘be a mother’, but without the same responsibilities, I ask if all her clients are women.
 She reflects: ‘The single ones are women and then all couples.
 I don’t think we have any clients like, just a single man and a dog’ (Mila, 2022).
 Here, White femininity’s instantiation through the role of carer, in an intimacy that is familial and domestic, echoes the colonial construction of White womanhood (Coetzee, 2022: 7).
 Corresponding to the model of gendered Whiteness that Azille Coetzee describes, these White women are deemed bodies in need of protection – a protection afforded by their dogs.
 This relates particularly to activities such walking or running in the suburbs, or in natural spaces like the forest and mountain.
 My father would always tell me to ‘take the dogs’ walking with me, and I felt safer with them.
 Dogs are thus part of the gendered-racialised rhetoric of safety: who needs to be protected, which areas are safe, and who can occupy them.

-Given that majority of gender-based violence in South Africa is directed against women of colour9, my sense of precarity is partly a response to the hypervisibilising of White female bodies and racialization of Black men as threatening.
+Given that majority of gender-based violence in South Africa is directed against women of colour, my sense of precarity is partly a response to the hypervisibilising of White female bodies and racialization of Black men as threatening.
 This reflects the vast affective accumulation of fear around Blackness.
 Ahmed writes that encounters with strangers ‘[open] up past histories that stick to the present’ (2004: 126).
 Drawing on an interview with a young White South African woman, Azille Coetzee reflects that ‘the fear of the Black man that [she] experiences has consequences for how she inhabits her body and how she moves within the world’ (2022: 22).
 This speaks to the specific social location and power dynamics constituting White womanhood: vulnerability, as a White woman, is both biopolitical (used for social control) and experiential.
 This is not to say that vulnerability is equally distributed – indeed, as shown above, the protection of Whiteness is imperative – but that these vulnerabilities are part of a racialised social order, and human-dog becomings mediate these vulnerabilities.
 Walking with a dog makes me feel safer, because I know it will ‘deter’ threat (through inducing fear in another).
 This illustrates the co-production of affects by/with power and how these affective relations create race-species affinities and separations, towards the ongoing production of Whiteness.

 How, then, can we think towards becoming otherwise?
 Coetzee suggests that White women might undermine the patriarchal imperative of Whiteness by refusing their role of victim; here, there is a responsibility ‘to critically interrogate and reckon with her fear’ (Coetzee, 2022: 11).
 She elaborates: if the White South African woman ‘become[s] what she is’ in relation to the Black man, conditioned by her sexual/gendered fear, she can become something else if she encounters him differently (Coetzee, 2022: 11).
 Coetzee acknowledges that it is difficult to know what such a transformative relation would look like.
 But, as Snyman writes, ‘the focus falls on the one failing to understand that ethical moment when two persons meet face to face, i.e. the perpetrator of racism’ (2015: 279).
 The above analysis comes from this position, firstly, from being a White person in the ethical moment where my dog makes another person vulnerable, and secondly from being a White woman in the ethical moment where I fail to see beyond my own fear to the history and structures of separation that produce it.
 I believe that dogs act as a barrier to interpersonal recognition or connection across racial boundaries.
 The separation which dogs enforce inhibits the ability to recognise the interconnectedness which Levinas observes as central to responsibility: ‘a stranger who shares my humanity, exacts from me a certain responsibility to respect his dignity once I am aware of our interconnectedness’ (in Snyman, 2015: 281).
 To reformulate Haraway, we might consider an ethics of otherness-in-relation where otherness is considered not only in interspecies relation, but also in the co-becoming of race and species, characterized by histories of kinship and segregation, violence and control.
-Here, an understanding of difference and interconnectedness yields an ethical responsibility towards the dignity of an-other10.
+Here, an understanding of difference and interconnectedness yields an ethical responsibility towards the dignity of an-other.

 I am aware that using the term ‘otherness’ here, as a provocation for questioning how difference is created, nonetheless reasserts Whiteness as the centre from which this differentiation occurs.
 I return to the paradoxical position of this critique, which is then less about interspecies relations or racial relations, and more about how Whiteness as a system (in)forms such relations.
 Here, I reiterate Ahmed’s description of Whiteness as ‘an ongoing and unfinished history, which orientates bodies in specific directions, affecting how they “take up” space, and what they “can do’” (2007: 149).
 As much as the above raises the ethical question for the White subject, tracing the intimacies and separations brought about through constructions of otherness is also necessary in order to keep open the force of the critique against the ongoing and unfinished history of Whiteness.